vacp2p/rfc-index/waku/standards/core/12/filter.md

 Since a filter service node is consuming resources to provide this service, it MAY account for usage and adapt its service provision to certain clients.
-An incentive mechanism is currently planned but underspecified.

 #### Filter Subscribe Request